Jallow9/HTML-CSS/hand-in-homework-guide.md

 Then follow these steps for every week of the HTML/CSS/GIT module:

-2. Inside the new repository create a folder with the name of the appropriate week (ex. `week1`)
+2. Inside the new repository create a folder with the name of the appropriate week (e.g. `week1`)
 3. Upload the the homework files
 4. Before submitting the upload, write a message that says something about what you've done.
 For week1 the message could be: "wrote cli commands and build digital resume"
 5. Open the files in your folder to check if all of this worked.